Skip to main content

 }

-5. Wire-level backward compatible: existing JSON payloads with string values remain valid
+7. Wire-level backward compatible: existing JSON payloads without a type field remain valid via the untagged fallback

 Client capabilities